Andrei-Alex/Lab-ML/README.md

     * Initial Commit

 ## License
-This project is licensed under [Your Chosen License] - see the LICENSE.md file for details.
+This project is licensed under [MIT] - see the LICENSE.md file for details.